 Principal reductions were granted in 8.5 percent of the 116,153 delinquent mortgages that received permanent modifications in the fourth quarter, according to a report by the regulator.
 That’s up from 8.1 percent in the prior three- month period.
 Debt forgiveness was included in 16 percent of loans held by private investors and 25 percent of loans held in bank portfolios.

 Pacific Investment Management Co.
-(PTTRX), manager of the world’s biggest bond fund, hedge-fund manager Greg Lippmann and analyst Laurie Goodman at Amherst Securities Group LP also have voiced support for the idea of loan forgiveness.
+(PTTRX:US), manager of the world’s biggest bond fund, hedge-fund manager Greg Lippmann and analyst Laurie Goodman at Amherst Securities Group LP also have voiced support for the idea of loan forgiveness.

 “We’ve been behind responsible, intelligent principal modifications for two-plus years,” Scott Simon, managing director at Newport Beach, California-based Pimco, said in a telephone interview.
 Banks and bondholders can be best served by balance reductions that allow borrowers to refinance into new government-backed loans, he said.
 At the same time, Simon said that DeMarco must follow his congressional mandate to make sure Fannie Mae and Freddie Mac are sound.